Devran109/PlayXOS/README.md

 # PlayXOS
 A game console looking GUI for Ubuntu minimal.

-Turn any X64 pc to game console
+Turn any X64 pc to game console.